You are summoned to be on-call for Federal Jury Duty for the term noted on your summons:

 Possible penalties are a fine of up to $1,000.00, jail, and/or community service.

 WEAPONS OF ANY TYPE.
-This includes pocket knives and knitting needles.
+This Prohibition DOES apply to conceal and carry permit holders, it also includes pocket knives and knitting needles.

 CELL PHONES, PAGERS, LAPTOPS, OR ANY COMMUNICATION DEVICES.